 Sub-topic 1-3: Scope of RRM Performance Requirements for UL timing adjustment

+[Background] In Rel-18, the simultaneous multi-panel operation is introduced in FR2 HST, and MRTD is one of the issues to be discussed under such operation assumption.
+At the same time, the enhancement on UL timing adjustment solution requirement is also affirmed in the WID as a separate and parallel objective.
+Based on the discussions in the previous meetings, a new core requirement on MRTD, i.e., MRTD=8 μs, is finally specified for Rel-18 FR2 HST, but it is worth noticing that the applicability of the MRTD requirement enhancement is “[highSpeedMeasFlagFR2-r17] is configured and [highSpeedDeploymentTypeFR2] is configured as bidirectional for a PC6 UE supporting multi-panel simultaneous reception [simultaneousReceptionFR2HST-r18]”.

+Regarding the TC of MRTD, have checked the discussions in the previous releases, there is no TCs for MRTD, specifically.

+[Moderator] It is Moderator understanding that whether to define a new UL timing adjustment TC combining with MRTD together essentially depends on whether to consider simultaneous multi-panel operation at the UL timing adjustment.
+In this sense, it is encouraged companies to discuss the following issue 1-3-1 first and make consensus on the necessity of introducing simultaneous multi-panel operation at UL timing adjustment in Rel-18 FR2 HST

 [Moderator] The necessity of TCs for one shot large UL timing adjustment for FR2 Power Class 6 UE and MAC-CE based TCI state switch delay in HST FR2 scenarios is discussed in the sub-topic.
 In last meeting, companies made a consensus to define a new TC combining with one shot large UL timing adjustment and MAC-CE based TCI state switch delay, but whether to and how to define the new TC combining with MRTD, UL timing and TCI state switch is still suspending.
 The agreed way forward is as follows